It has been said that when someone shows you who they are, believe them.

 Do I recommend it?
 Absolutely.

-Jews Don’t Count is available wherever books are sold.
+Code Name Sapphire is available wherever books are sold.

 Do I recommend it?
 Absolutely.